North Shore Community School Minnesota Comperhension Results (MCA)

 Test Security Tip Line Available on the MDE Website

 Test monitors must receive training, and adhere to testing procedures as directed by the Department of Education.
 Students are not allowed cell phones and other electronic devices during testing.
 They must have their areas cleared of other material that would breach test security.
 MDE provides instructions and training to Educators, and information and testing requirements for parents, students, and others on the MDE website.
 Please note: anyone can report suspected incidents of cheating or other improper or unethical behavior on statewide assessments to MDE by using an online “tip line,” sending an email, or calling MDE.
 If the report is submitted anonymously, MDE will not respond in writing.
 In most cases, MDE will follow up with the district to investigate alleged irregularities.
-Unethical preparation and administration are discussed in the November 2015-2016 Procedures Manual –Chapter 3, page 44.
+Unethical preparation and administration are discussed in the Chapter 5 of the Procedures Manual.

 Links to the Test Security Tip Line are available on each of the Statewide Testing sections of the MDE website: